plaxe/plaxe/README.md

 - 👋 Hi, I’m @plaxe
 - 👀 I’m interested in Javascript and .NET
-- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on Javascript
-- 📫 How to reach me huxpoh@gmail.com
+- 📫 How to reach me mongods@icloud.com

 <!---
 plaxe/plaxe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.